Copyright infringement: Music industry estimates

-In 2007, the Institute for Policy Innovation (IPI) reported that music piracy took $12.5 billion from the U.S. economy.
+In 2007, the Institute for Policy Innovation (IPI) reported that music piracy took $12.5 billion from the US economy.
 According to the study, musicians and those involved in the recording industry are not the only ones who experience losses attributed to music piracy.
 Retailers have lost over a billion dollars, while piracy has resulted in 46,000 fewer production-level jobs and almost 25,000 retail jobs.
-The U.S. government was also reported to suffer from music piracy, losing $422 million in tax revenue.
+The US government was also reported to suffer from music piracy, losing $422 million in tax revenue.

 A 2007 study in the Journal of Political Economy found that the effect of music downloads on legal music sales was "statistically indistinguishable from zero".

 A report from 2013, released by the European Commission Joint Research Centre suggests that illegal music downloads have almost no effect on the number of legal music downloads.
-The study analyzed the behavior of 16,000 European music consumers and found that although music piracy negatively affects offline music sales, illegal music downloads had a positive effect on legal music purchases.
-Without illegal downloading, legal purchases were about two percent lower.
+The study analysed the behaviour of 16,000 European music consumers and found that although music piracy negatively affects offline music sales, illegal music downloads had a positive effect on legal music purchases.
+Without illegal downloading, legal purchases were about two per cent lower.

 The study has received criticism, particularly from the International Federation of the Phonographic Industry, which believes the study is flawed and misleading.
 One argument against the research is that many music consumers only download music illegally.
 The IFPI also points out that music piracy affects not only online music sales but also multiple facets of the music industry, which is not addressed in the study.

 Media industry estimates

 In a March 2019 article, The New York Times reported that the Qatar-based beIN Media Group suffered "billions of dollars" of losses, following the unilateral cancellation of an exclusive contract it shared with the Asian Football Confederation (AFC) for the past 10 years.
-The decision by the AFC to invalidate its license for broadcasting rights to air games in Saudi Arabia came after the kingdom was accused of leading a piracy operation through its television broadcaster, beoutQ, misappropriating sports content owned by beIN Sports since 2017, worth billions of dollars.
+The decision by the AFC to invalidate its licence for broadcasting rights to air games in Saudi Arabia came after the kingdom was accused of leading a piracy operation through its television broadcaster, beoutQ, misappropriating sports content owned by beIN Sports since 2017, worth billions of dollars.

 In January 2020, the European Commission released a report on protection and enforcement of intellectual property rights in third countries.
 The report named as many as 13 countries, including Argentina, Brazil, China, Ecuador, India, Indonesia, and Saudi Arabia, the last being included for the first time.
 The report said piracy is "causing considerable harm to EU businesses" and high economic losses have occurred in Argentina, China, Ecuador and India.
 It also informed Saudi Arabia has not "taken sufficient steps to stop the infringement" caused via BeoutQ, like other countries have, to minimize the extent of financial and economic loss.